Speedups of linearly recurrent subshifts: Finite non-abelian group extensions

 because $\phi^{-n_k}(z) = \phi^{-n_k}(T^{n_k}y) = (\phi^{n_k}(y))^{-1} = g^{-1}$ by \eqref{eq:phin}.
 Since this holds for all $h \in G_x$, we have $G_y \supset g \cdot G_x \cdot g^{-1}$, and in particular, $\# G_y \geq \# G_x$.
 Reversing the roles of $x$ and $y$ gives the required equality. \end{proof}

 The sets $G_x$ play the role of {\em local essential values}.
 We say that $h \in G$ is an {\em essential value} if for every $A \subset X$ with $\mu(A) > 0$ there is $n \in \Z$ such that

-For abelian groups $G$, $G_x$ coincides with the set of essential values, but for non-abelian groups, the essential values may not be more than the centralizer of $G$, and thus of less use.
+For abelian groups $G$, $G_x$ coincides with the set of essential values, but for non-abelian groups, the essential values may not be more than the centralizer of $G$, or the intersection $\bigcap_{x \in X} G_x$, and thus $G$ is of less use.

 The collection of essential values forms a subgroup of $G$, see \cite{S77}.